maudhaugland/booktypes/_posts/2021-10-04-the-magic-of-hollowpox.md

 The baseline is not very straight, which means that the "L"s in "Hollowpox" start below the "O"s.
 This gives a slightly deranged and chaotic feeling, almost as if the letters are moving.
 The x-height is quite low, and not consistent.
 There are three "O"s in the title, and the last one is much smaller than the other two, probably to make it fit between the "P" and "X" without taking up too much space.

+Casual luxury

+Organic

+Script, but bolder and more emphatic than ususal script

 ### Middle Grade fantasy

 What they want to say - associations